Mause/mause.github.com/cv/resume.1.md

 ## DESCRIPTION
 I am a Senior Software Developer, with 6+ years of Java microservices experience, including supporting production applications, remediating incidents, and building bespoke DevOps tooling to support application development and BAU.
-I am passionate about building tools to help other software developers do their job better and easier, and mentoring developers on how to increase their productivity and on how to solve problems in ways that help them think outside the box.
+I am very passionate about building tools to help other software developers do their job better, faster, and easier.
+Additionally, helping and mentoring new developers on how to increase their productivity and on how to solve problems in ways that help them think outside the box is something I find very rewarding.

 I am looking for a role that would allow me to continue developing these skills, either from a DevOps role supporting developers, or for a developer role working closely with DevOps engineers.